 Capstone Course

 The M.S. in IT Capstone course integrates the knowledge and professional practice of IT core and focus track courses.
-Topics in database systems, networking, data analytics, software design and engineering, management of technology, human computer interaction, and ethics are applied within a framework of global e-business strategy.
+Topics in database systems, networking, data analytics, software design and engineering, management of technology, human-computer interaction, and ethics are applied within a framework of global e-business strategy.
 The course utilizes an Information Technology Team Project with a real organization to practice the major concepts of the IT Degree.
 Team members select, develop, and present a significant technology implementation project, incorporating strategy, systems development, and business planning.

 The research track for the M.S. in IT allows a student to complete a one semester Master's Project or a two semester Master's Thesis.